Kareena Kapoor To Welcome Sara Ali Khan To Bollywood By Throwing A Grand Party!

 "Kareena is planning to host a get-together next week.
 She was impressed with Sara's powerful performance in Kedarnath.
 With an impending entertainer in Simmba, Kareena thinks Sara has been judicious with her choice of movies, and has the potential to make it big in the industry," a source was quoted as saying to a leading daily.

-Kareena Kapoor Will Personally Oversee The Arrangments
+Kareena Kapoor Will Personally Oversee The Arrangements

 "Kareena Kapoor Khan will invite her and Saif's close friends to the do.
 She will personally be overseeing the arrangements for the bash," the source summed it up.